alexl4123/hybrid-grounding/docs/sphinx/source/installation.rst

 Installation Guide
 ============================================

-By following this guide you will be able to install the Hybrid-Grounding prototype.
+By following this guide you will be able to install the newground prototype.

 Requirements
 ------------